Of Course All Lives Matter But The Black Community’s House Is Burning Down Hence #BLACKLIVESMATTER

 I wasn’t going to post an article on this subject since it seems like it has flooded the internet.
 And I didn’t want to be someone copying what has already been put out there on #BlackLivesMatter.
-However after much thought as an African-American woman raising a biracial child I had to give voice to this subject.
-Although, our 2.5 year old daughter is half Indian in the U.S. she will more than likely be seen as an African-American woman.
-An African-American woman in the same way and sense that our President, Barack Obama is seen as African-American man.
+However, after much thought as an African-American woman raising a biracial child, I had to give voice to this subject.
+Although our 6-year-old daughter is half Indian in the U.S., she will more than likely be seen as an African-American woman.
+An African-American woman in the same way and sense that our President, Barack Obama, is seen as an African-American man.

-And if we by chance have a son he will also been seen/counted as African-American man.
-My Indian husband and I will have to be diligent to teach our child and any future children that we are blessed to have that while society is evolving race does still matter.
+And if we, by chance, have a son, he will also be seen/counted as an African-American man.
+My Indian husband and I will have to be diligent in teaching our child and any future children that we are blessed to have that while society is evolving, race does still matter.
 Hence the reason for why we created this blog, Growing Up Gupta.

-As an African-American woman I experienced racism at an early age when I was first called the N word during recess at elementary school.
-My Indian husband was taunted for “smelling Indian” in elementary school and just last year when we were moving from St. Louis, MO the police were called to our condo because someone thought that my Indian husband was robbing the condo we rented in broad daylight.
-Furthermore, when we were in Ireland a year and a half ago (more to come on this) as a family we were denied access to have lunch at a very upscale hotel for no reason at all.
+As an African-American woman, I experienced racism at an early age when I was first called the N-word during recess at elementary school.
+My Indian husband was taunted for “smelling Indian” in elementary school.
+And 3.5 years ago, when we were moving from St. Louis, MO, the police were called to our condo because someone thought that my Indian husband was robbing the condo we rented in broad daylight.
+Furthermore, when we were in Ireland five years ago, as a family, we were denied access to have lunch at a very upscale hotel for no reason.
 And we were more than dressed the part to dine at the hotel restaurant.

 Copyright 2016 Growing Up Gupta